-23. Decommissioning plans These should be submitted with the application.
-For higher risk boreholes they would normally include integrity testing prior to decommissioning.
-They should also show how the integrity of the well following decommissioning will be demonstrated.
-7 • • Propos als for post decommissioning monitoring 24.
+Proposals for post decommissioning monitoring 24.
 Proposals for post - decommissioning monitoring should be provided.
-This is required to verify that the decommissioning has been appropriately carried out and that there are no unacceptable risks to the water environment. • 25.
-Details of action to be taken if: there are early warning signs that the borehole is not functioning adequately e.g. detected via requisite monitoring; any significant adverse environmental impact occurs. ✓
+This is required to verify that the decommissioning has been appropriately carried out and that there are no unacceptable risks to the water environment. ✓ 25.
+Details of action to be taken if: there are early warning signs that the borehole is not functioning adequately e.g. detected via requisite monitoring; ✓ any significant adverse environmental impact occurs.

-Annex 2 - Water Features Survey
+Annex 2: Water Features Survey

 A Water Feature survey should be completed for licence applications.
-To complete the water features survey any of the water features listed in Table 2 which are present within, or intersected by, a circle of radius 850m should be detailed on the water feature survey identification form WAT-FORM-1012 and identified on an up-to-date map of convenient scale, preferably one based on the Ordnance Survey Landplan® 1:10 000 series.
+To complete the water features survey any of the water features listed in Table 2 which are present within, or intersected by, a circle of radius 850m should be detailed on the water feature survey identification form WAT-FORM-1015 and identified on an up-to-date map of convenient scale, preferably one based on the Ordnance Survey Landplan® 1:10 000 series.
 Note that where horizontal drilling has taken place the water feature survey will need to take account of both the surface position and the position of the horizontal extent of the borehole.